Frequently Asked Questions

 About Your Rastegar Investment

 You will receive access to an Investor Portal, which has information on projects and status.
 You will also receive quarterly updates and statements.
-If you have other questions, answers are always just an email or phone call away.
+If you have additional questions, we are just an email or phone call away.

-Distributions are completed electronically to a US bank account.
+Distributions are completed electronically and sent to a U.S. bank account.

 You will receive a K-1 tax form.

 About Private Real Estate Investing